Who we are:

 • OWL celebrated passage of the Retirement Equity Act which it pushed for in its infancy.

-• OWL initiated an educational and advocacy campaign which resulted in the passage of COBRA – federal law that offered workers access to continued coverage after their employer -sponsored health coverage ends.
+• OWL initiated an educational and advocacy campaign which resulted in the passage of COBRA – a federal law that offers workers access to continued coverage after their employer-sponsored health coverage ends.

-• OWL researched, published and promoted the first of our 23 signature Mother’s Day reports (“Give ‘Em Health”).
+• OWL researched, published, and promoted the first of our signature Mother’s Day Reports (“Give ‘Em Health”).

-• OWL testified in the House Select Committee on Aging hearings on older women.
+• OWL testified at the House Select Committee on Aging hearings on older women.

-• OWL initiated a task force of unions, health care providers, women and aging organizations and researchers to examine the health care workforce.
+• OWL initiated a task force of unions, healthcare providers, women, and organizations and researchers focused on aging to examine the healthcare workforce.

 • OWL testified before Congress on the Older Worker’s Benefit Protection Act which was signed into law in 1990—a key expansion of the Age Discrimination in Employment Act.

-• OWL wrote and distributed over 60,000 copies of educational materials on COBRA health care continuation through the Health Insurance Continuation Project.
-The materials included a packet for lawyers in taking on health care continuation cases.
+• OWL wrote and distributed over 60,000 copies of educational materials on COBRA healthcare continuation through the Health Insurance Continuation Project.
+The materials included a packet for lawyers about taking on healthcare continuation cases.

 • OWL organized the Campaign for Women’s Health joined by 40 national women’s organizations and unions.

-• OWL’s Mother’s Day report “Paying for Prejudice: A Report on Midlife and Older women in America’s Labor Force” was issued; our legislative staff testified on age and sex discrimination faced by older women.
+• OWL issued a Mother’s Day report, “Paying for Prejudice: A Report on Midlife and Older Women in America’s Labor Force,” and our legislative staff testified on age and sex discrimination faced by older women.

 • OWL was asked to serve on the Congressional Study Group on women’s retirement income.